-All leaders (senior and middle) should take the following steps to help prevent stress:
+All leaders should take the following steps to help prevent stress:

 - encourage communication within the team: where employees feel that they can discuss problems with their colleagues this can help reduce the risk of stress.
 This could be achieved by holding regular team meetings and encouraging staff to approach their manager and colleagues informally with any issues they may have - foster good relations with employees: line managers should take the time to get to know their team members so that changes to their normal behaviour are easier to spot - ensure that employees have an appropriate amount of work to do: where employees feel that they are unable to cope with their workload, this can cause stress.
 Managers should regularly review the amount of work employees have, for example at regular appraisals.
-They should consider the impact of absences and departures on remaining staff and how the work can be shared fairly within the team - ensure that individuals take proper breaks: managers should check that employees are not regularly working long hours and that they take regular breaks.
-If an employee is consistently working through lunch or beyond his or her contracted hours, the line manager should try to establish if this is because of a short-term increase in work or if it is a long-term issue.
-The manager should set a good example by taking breaks and working appropriate hours - have regular meetings with employees: having regular meetings with team members about their work will give line managers a good idea of what employees are doing and any problems that they have - conduct performance reviews: line managers should carry out formal performance reviews with the individuals in their team in line with academy policy and give employees the opportunity to raise concerns during these meetings.
-This process should include setting clear, achievable objectives for the individual - provide appropriate training: line managers should conduct regular reviews to identify training needs for the members of their team.
+They should consider the impact of absences and departures on remaining staff and how the work can be shared fairly within the team

+- have regular meetings with employees: having regular meetings with team members about their work will give line managers a good idea of what employees are doing and any problems that they have - provide appropriate training: line managers should conduct regular reviews to identify training needs for the members of their team.
 Employees could be involved in identifying their own training needs.
 Where training needs are identified, the line manager should provide training.
-Training is particularly important for employees who have additional responsibilities following a promotion.

-- be alert during periods of change: line managers should keep employees well informed and encourage them to raise concerns during periods of change, for example when the organisation is going through a restructure - recruit employees who have the skills to perform the role: when recruiting, line managers should consider what the duties of the job will be and what skills and experience the successful candidate will need.
+Training is particularly important for employees who have additional responsibilities following a promotion - be alert during periods of change: line managers should keep employees well informed and encourage them to raise concerns during periods of change, for example when the organisation is going through a restructure - recruit employees who have the skills to perform the role: when recruiting, line managers should consider what the duties of the job will be and what skills and experience the successful candidate will need.
 This will help to ensure that the right person is recruited to the job, so the employee does not feel out of his or her depth - do not delay: line managers should take immediate action when they suspect that an individual is stressed or when an employee informs them that he or she is experiencing stress.
 This should help to avoid the problem escalating; avoid liability if the employee ends up making a claim; and help the employee to make a swift recovery